Okonjima and The AfriCat Foundation

 Saving Namibia's large carnivores

-The AfriCat Foundation, formally established in 1993, is a non-profit organisation whose mission is to save Namibia's large carnivores.
-The Foundation is achieving their goal through farmer assistance, youth education, research and animal welfare.
-Based near Otjiwarongo, about 2½ hours north of Windhoek, their main objective is to find solutions to alleviate the conflict between these large carnivores (especially cheetahs and leopards) and the 7,000 Namibian farmers (both livestock and game), whose free-roaming livestock and game are easy prey for these predators.
+Their main objective is to find solutions to alleviate the conflict between the large carnivores and the 7,000 Namibian farmers (both livestock and game), whose free-roaming livestock and game are easy prey for these predators.

 Namibia is home to approximately 25% of the world's cheetah population, of which 90% live on farmland.
 Little is known about leopards on farmland, but it is estimated that there are between 4,000 and 8,000 leopards in the country.
-Namibia's lion population is said to be between 300 - 600 animals.
+Namibia's lion population is approximately 1,000.

 humans versus predators

 The inevitable conflict occurs when farmers lose their livestock to predators.
 As a result, these predators are often regarded as 'vermin' by the livestock community, and removing them seems to be the only solution to the problem.
 The animals are often caught in box or gin traps, poisoned, or are shot on sight.
 The AfriCat Foundation is on hand to assist any farmer who has caught a predator alive in a trap.
 To save the animal from possibly being shot, the Foundation will travel to the farm to collect the animal, and bring it back to the AfriCat Foundation.
 This contact with the farmer also enables the Foundation to promote sound livestock management techniques as an effective solution to livestock losses rather than carnivore losses.